liapia99/Poet-Lens/README.md

   ```shell
 $ sudo chmod 666 /dev/serial0
 ```
-You have to do this everythime you start power up your Pi.
+You have to do this every time you power up your Pi.

   Our baud rate was different than the Adafruit and original GitHub, so just test 19200 and 9600 to see which one gives you an output on the printer.